Kushal7910/Face_Detection/README.md

-##Face Detection using with Python, OpenCV, OpenAI CLIP model and PostgreSQL
+## Face Detection using with Python, OpenCV, OpenAI CLIP model and PostgreSQL

-## Overview

-Face detection is a crucial task in many modern computer vision applications, ranging from security systems and authentication to content management and user interaction.
-This project aims to go beyond basic face detection by incorporating advanced embedding extraction techniques for deeper analysis and functionality.
+This project demonstrates face detection using Python and OpenCV, with an integration of OpenAI's CLIP model for extracting embeddings from detected faces and PostgreSQL for storing and querying face data.

 ### What does this project do?